ShyanJMC/shyanjmc.com/content/Rust.en.md

 "Println!" print the message to stdout.

 ### eprintln!
 Works in the same way than "println!" but prints the message to stderr.
+Which is used to print only issues.

 ### String
 This library allocated in standard rust returns an string.